HiradNikoo/hf-axios-cache-adapter/README.md

 * `cache.node.js`
 * `cache.node.min.js`

-A different version of `axios-cache-adapter` is generated for node and the browser due to how Webpack 4 uses a `target` to change how the UMD wrapper is generated using `global` or `window`.
+A different version of `axios-cache-adapter-fixed` is generated for node and the browser due to how Webpack 4 uses a `target` to change how the UMD wrapper is generated using `global` or `window`.
 If you are using the library in node or in your front-end code while using a module bundler (Webpack, rollup, etc) the correct version will be picked up automatically thanks to the `"main"` and `"browser"` fields in the `package.json`.

-`axios-cache-adapter` is developped in ES6+ and uses async/await syntax.
+`axios-cache-adapter-fixed` is developped in ES6+ and uses async/await syntax.
 It is transpiled to ES5 using `babel` with `preset-env`.

 ## Testing